johnbillion/query-monitor/CONTRIBUTING.md

 ## Running the Tests

+The test suite consists of:

+* Acceptance tests using Playwright
+* Integration tests using PHPUnit
+* Linting using PHPCS
+* Static analysis using PHPStan

-The test suite includes acceptance tests which run in a Docker container.
+The acceptance and integration tests run in a container.
 Ensure Docker Desktop is running before running the tests.

-To run the whole test suite which includes integration tests, acceptance tests, linting, and static analysis:
+To run the whole test suite:

 	composer test